Chapoltepec (Osu1v)

 Glyph or Iconographic Image Description:

-This colorful compound glyph for the place name Chapoltepec ("Grasshopper Hill") shows the classical bell-shaped sign for hill or mountain.
+This colorful compound glyph for the place name Chapoltepec ("Grasshopper Hill") comes from folio 1 verso of the Codex Osuna (image 5).
+It shows the classical bell-shaped sign for hill or mountain.
 The hill is green.
 It has a red horizontal line--surrounded by white--near its base.
 This is the site where a natural spring might emerge.
 On top of the hill is a grasshopper in profile, facing toward the viewer's right.
 Its legs are bent and its wings are raised slightly.
 It has two horizontal, straight antennae coming off its head.

 Description, Credit: